lorae/immigrant-households/README.md

 ### 📊 Part C: Run the analysis scripts

-The code for this project is stored in the `src` folder.
-Code is divided into two main directories: `scripts` and `utils`.
-The `scripts` directory contains executable code which runs the analyses.
-The `utils` directory contains necessary accessory modules, typically in the form of functions, that are sourced when certain scripts run.
-These functions are separated due to their complexity.
-Code underlying them can be inspected more directly when they are isolated, and they are subject to a battery of unit tests.
-More generalized functions used in multiple of Lorae's projects are contained in the `dataduck` repo you cloned alongside this project.
+The code for this project is stored in the `src` folder:

+- `scripts/`: executable analysis scripts

+- `utils/`: accessory modules (functions), subject to unit tests

 8. Run all code by sourcing the `run_all.R` script in your R console: